ruedap/d3-meets-chart.js/README.md

 [Comparison with Chart.js](http://ruedap.github.io/d3-meets-chart.js/)

-## Why use D3 meets Chart.js?
+## Why use this?

-If you :heart_eyes: SVG & CSS.
 Because everything is an element.
+For a SVG enthusiast.
 Otherwise, you might want to use [Chart.js](http://www.chartjs.org/).

 ## Getting started